Clann na nGael GAA (Cork)

 Clann na nGael GAA club is a Gaelic football club located in the parish of Drimoleague and Drinagh in County Cork, Ireland.
 It draws its players from the villages of Drimoleague and Drinagh, and the surrounding areas.
 The club participates in the Carbery (West Cork) division of Cork and operates at Junior A, B and C level in football.
 It caters for boys and girls from under-eight up to adult level.

 History

-Clann na nGael GAA Club was founded in 1888, and is one of the oldest clubs in the Carbery Division.
-In the early days, the club played in 'Walties Field'.
-Today, Páirc Tagh na Samhna is the home ground of the club.